-The 2023 macadamia industry benchmark report is available to all growers and industry stakeholders.
-The report covers the 2023 season as well as long term trends since benchmarking began in 2009.
+The 2024 macadamia industry benchmark report is available to all growers and industry stakeholders.
+The report covers the 2024 season as well as long term trends since benchmarking began in 2009.
 Analyses include seasonal limitations, productivity, profitability, kernel recovery, factory rejects, production costs and resource inputs such as water and energy.
 All major production regions are represented and compared.

-Download the 2023 industry benchmarking report below.
+Download the 2024 industry benchmarking report here.

 Queensland